Quantifying Information Extraction using Generalized Quantum Measurements: Discussion, Conclusion, and Future Directions

 \section{Discussion, Conclusion, and Future Directions}

-In this paper, we generalized the concept of observational entropy to include general coarse-grainings (given by a generalized measurements), instead of considering only projective coarse-grainings.
+In this paper, we generalized the concept of observational entropy to include general coarse-grainings (given by generalized measurements).
 This was motivated by a growing interest from the experimentalists in generalized quantum measurements and to unravel the fundamental nature of observational entropy and its interpretation.
-In this quest, we overcame and resolved several important subtleties, such as answering how to define a general coarse-graining, how to treat POVM elements that are not orthogonal with each other, what is an appropriate definition of volume of a macrostate, and how can we compare different coarse-grainigs.
+In this quest, we overcame and resolved several important subtleties.
+These were answering how to define a general coarse-graining, how to treat POVM elements that are not orthogonal with each other, what is an appropriate definition of volume of a macrostate, and how can we compare different coarse-grainigs.

 The main message of this paper is that even with the general definition of observational entropy, which is defined by a series of possibly non-commuting, generalized measurements, all of the important properties still hold.
-Observational entropy can be therefore still interpreted as a measure of uncertainty that an observer performing a series of measurements would associate to the initial state of the system.
-The properties can be summarized as follows: observational entropy is lower bounded by the minimal uncertainty given by von Neumann entropy, upper bounded by the maximal entropy given by the logarithm of the dimension of the system.
-With each additional coarse-graining, observational entropy cannot decrease, expressing that \emph{``each additional measurement can only increase the observers' knowledge of the state of the system.''} If one coarse-graining is finer than the other, then observational entropy is always lower for a finer coarse-graining, implying that \emph{``an observer that makes a more precise measurement will get to know at least as much as an observer that makes an imprecise one.''}
+Observational entropy can be therefore still interpreted as a measure of uncertainty that an observer performing a series of measurements would associate with the initial state of the system.
+The properties can be summarized as follows: observational entropy is lower bounded by the minimal uncertainty given by von Neumann entropy, upper bounded by the maximal entropy given by the logarithm of the system dimension.
+With each additional coarse-graining, observational entropy cannot increase, expressing that \emph{``each additional measurement can only increase the observers' knowledge of the state of the system.''} If one coarse-graining is finer than the other, then observational entropy is always lower for a finer coarse-graining, implying that \emph{``an observer that makes a more precise measurement will get to know at least as much as an observer that makes an imprecise one.''}